sskorol/respeaker-websockets/README.md

 LimitRTPRIO=99
 ```

 It's very important to set this limit (also known as **ulimit -r**).
-Otherwise, you want be able to start this service on boot.
+Otherwise, you won't be able to start this service on boot.

 Adjust **Install** block with the following option:
 ```shell script